wds9601/film-club/README.md

 ## This repo contains

 Two folders:
-  - web: holds all the client side files
+  - `/web`: holds all the client side files
-  - specs: holds the OpenAPI 3.0 YAML file for the FilmClub API specification.
+  - `/specs`: holds the OpenAPI 3.0 YAML file for the FilmClub API specification.
 Serves as a working "contract" between frontend and backend developers and is continuoulsy referenced, and updated through pull requests.